tastanlab/SUMOnet-Backend/README.md

 3. FASTA File Prediction

    - For this functionality, use http://127.0.0.1:8000/fasta-file-prediction/.
 This route needs a file which is a fasta file.

+   - The format is highly important in this route.
+Please write the requences as it is written in this example: https://rest.uniprot.org/uniprotkb/O00566.fasta.
+If you are going to add more protein sequence, please leave at least one line space.

+For more information about the routes, please take a look at sumonetWeb/views.py file.
+This file contains routes for functionalities.

+## Contact

+If you have any questions or problem, please reach eustun@sabanciuniv.edu(mailto:eustun@sabanciuniv.edu) or aturel@sabanciuniv.edu(mailto:aturel@sabanciuniv.edu)